TheoDgb/URLCustomDiscs/README.md

   - [**Linux** (standalone but larger in size)](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp_linux)
     - Rename the standalone version to "yt-dlp".
 - Place it in your_mc_server_folder/plugins/URLCustomDiscs/
-- If your Minecraft server is on Linux, grant execution permissions to yt-dlp with: `chmod +x yt-dlp`
+- If your Minecraft server is on Linux, grant execution permissions to yt-dlp using a terminal or SSH connection with the following command: `chmod +x plugins/URLCustomDiscs/yt-dlp`
+- If you are using a shared Minecraft hosting provider:
+  - Many shared Minecraft hosting providers also run on Linux.
+Some of them may provide access to a web-based terminal or SSH, which might allow you to run commands like `chmod`, depending on the permissions granted.
+  - In some cases, it may also be possible to set the executable permission using the file manager in the hosting panel.
+  - Refer to the list of compatible shared Minecraft hosting providers (tested by me and/or users of the plugin) in the [Servers Guide](#servers-guide), to check if your host allows this.
+    - If your host isn't listed, please refer to their documentation or contact their support to know whether setting executable permissions is supported.

 ### Download **FFmpeg**
 - Get **FFmpeg** from [FFmpeg GitHub](https://github.com/BtbN/FFmpeg-Builds/releases):